Top 10 Animated Movies that Didn't Win the Academy Award for Best Animated Feature

 (Megamind wasn't even nominated)

-Pity any animated movie that came out the same year as the masterpiece Toy Story 3, as when going up against that they were doomed from the start.
-Any other year however this wonderfully quirky and fast paced superhero-villain movie would've easilly got a nomination, and maybe even a win.
+Pity any animated movie that came out the same year as the masterpiece Toy Story 3, as they were doomed from the start when going up against it.
+Any other year, however, this wonderfully quirky and fast-paced superhero-villain movie would have easily gotten a nomination, and maybe even a win.

 2004 Winner: The Incredibles